{{ summaryMetric }}

 Privacy and Safety Notes:

-• Local conversion protects the pasted text from upload during this task, but it does not make unsafe markup safe to reuse.
+• Local conversion reduces exposure during the rewrite, but it does not sanitize markup for safe rendering.

 Worked Examples:

-A pricing card with class="pricing-card", for="team-email", disabled, and style="margin-top: 16px; background-color: #f8fafc;" converts cleanly as a React function component.
-JSX Component shows className, htmlFor, explicit boolean output, and a style object.
-Attribute Migration records each renamed or converted attribute so the handoff does not depend on visual scanning alone.
+A pasted pricing card with class="pricing-card", for="team-email", disabled, and style="margin-top: 16px; background-color: #f8fafc;" works well with React function component and style-object mode.
+JSX Component should show className, htmlFor, an explicit boolean prop, and a camelCased style object.
+Attribute Migration gives the audit trail for those changes.

 FAQ:

-Is the generated JSX ready to paste into React?
+Can I paste the generated JSX straight into React?

-It is a useful migration handoff, not final proof.
-Check the warning list, review Attribute Migration, then compile and test the copied JSX in the project that will use it.
+Use it as a first migration draft.
+Check Attribute Migration and Conversion Checks, then compile, lint, and test the JSX in the project that will own it.

-Accepted HTML, HTM, SVG, and TXT files are read in the browser for conversion.
-Files larger than 1 MB are rejected before conversion, and the checks table reports local processing.
+Accepted HTML, HTM, SVG, and TXT files are read in the browser.
+Files over 1 MB are rejected, and the checks table reports local processing for the conversion.

-No. The converter rewrites syntax and reports review notes.
-It does not certify that copied markup is safe, accessible, or appropriate to render in an application.
+No. The converter rewrites syntax and flags review items.
+It does not certify that copied markup is safe, accessible, or appropriate to render.

 Glossary: